CMSgov/bluebutton-site-static/_pages/developers.md

 The length of time that an application can continue to pull new claims data from Medicare depends on the application's use case and category.
 The BB2.0 API team determines your application's access duration category during the [production access process](https://bluebutton.cms.gov/guide/){:target="_blank"}.

-There are 3 app categories for data access duration:
+There are 3 categories for data access duration:

 <table class="ds-c-table">
   <thead>